multiversx/mx-chain-observing-squad/README.md

 # observing-squad

 Docker images and scripts for setting up an Elrond Observing Squad.
-Rosetta images (and `docker-compose` definitions) are also included.

 ## How to build the images